tj/luna/Readme.md

   ![Luna programming language](http://f.cl.ly/items/3K2A3k1k3p2s0M3B3j1F/logo.png)

- Luna is an expressive, minimalistic, elegant programming language implemented in C. With cooperative thread concurrency at its core, async I/O, and influences derived from languages such as Lua, io, Python, and Ruby.
-Luna favours unification and minimalism over minor obscure conveniences, providing the true convenience of a simple effective language.
+ Luna is an expressive, minimalistic, elegant programming language implemented in C. With cooperative thread concurrency at its core, async I/O, and influences derived from languages such as Lua, io, Rust, Ruby, and C. Luna favours unification and minimalism over minor obscure conveniences, providing the true convenience of a simple effective language.
 This includes omitting features which facilitate magic such as getters/setters, method_missing etc. This project is _very_ much a work in progress, as I explore the wonderful world of VMs! feel free to join.

 ## Goals

   - fast!
   - small (~2000 SLOC)
   - simple, elegant, explicit
-  - reflection capabilities
+  - static + inferred typing
   - high concurrency out of the box
-  - small embeddable core
+  - small embeddable / hackable core
   - ...

 ## Build